-- 36. Additionally it is noted that the restraint and charging provisions in sections 18 to 20 of POCA may also be applicable for offences under the ATA in that terrorist acts and the financing of terrorism are predicate offences for money laundering.
-Proceeds as set out in the definition of money laundering in POCA includes money or other property derived, obtained or realized, directly or indirectly from a specified offence.
-This would suggest that proceeds would have to be linked to a specified offence such as terrorism or the financing of terrorism in accordance with the definition of terrorist property as outlined above.
-Provisions under POCA therefore do not appear to offer any extension of the application of freezing measures in line with the requirements of the resolution. - 37.
-S/RES/1373(2001) also requires countries to examine and give effect to, if appropriate, the actions initiated under the freezing mechanisms of other countries.
-Such procedures should ensure the prompt determination, according to applicable national legal principles, whether reasonable grounds or a reasonable basis exists to initiate a freezing action and the subsequent freezing of funds or other assets without delay. - 38.
-In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
+- 36. In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
 As indicated in Trinidad and Tobago's mutual evaluation report, section 30 of the referenced statute allows for assistance to countries for confiscating or forfeiting property orders and orders that restrain dealings with property derived or obtained from the commission of a specified serious offence.
 One of the requirements for providing assistance is dual criminality.
 The criminalization of terrorism and terrorist financing under the ATA therefore provides the basis for the authorities in Trinidad and Tobago to incorporate assistance in giving effect to freezing mechanisms of other jurisdictions under the procedures established by the Mutual Assistance in Criminal Matters Act.
-However the requirement for dual criminality may limit application with regard to freezing mechanisms giving the constraints on freezing described above. - 39.
+However the requirement for dual criminality may limit application with regard to freezing mechanisms giving the constraints on freezing described above. - 37.
 At present, with the enactment of the ATAA 2011, section 22AA (2) of the ATA provides for the FIU to maintain a list of current United Nations designated entities and to circulate the list whenever changes occur or at least every three months to all financial institutions and listed businesses for them to verify whether they hold any funds in names of the designated entities.